Celery, Apple & Peanut Salad

-Our tip: We like to take this bright, perky salad to potlucks and dinner parties because it travels really well.
-The lemon dressing keeps the apples fresh, but you can also slice them into the salad when you arrive.
+Our tip: We like to take this bright, perky salad along on picnics, hikes, and other outdoorsy day trips because it travels really well.
+The lemon dressing keeps the apples fresh, but you can also slice them into the salad when you’re ready to eat.

 4 large celery stalks, sliced ¼-inch thick, diagonally

 4 green onions, thinly sliced on a steep diagonal

 2 SweeTango apples, halved, cored, cut into ¼-inch-thick wedges

 3 Tbsp lemon juice, plus more to taste

 2 Tbsp extra-virgin olive oil, plus more for drizzling

 In a small bowl, soak the celery and green onions in ice water for 20 minutes, which will make the celery extra crisp and encourage the green onions to curl.
 Drain the water, dry the veggies on paper towels, and transfer them to a large salad bowl.